-The District Council currently has a Heritage Lottery Fund funded Townscape Heritage Initiative grant scheme in the Dalby Square Conservation Area.
+The District Council has recently (November 2010) applied to the Heritage Lottery Fund (HLF) for funding for a new grant scheme to cover the recently designated Dalby Square Conservation Area.
 It is possible that this scheme could be extended, or a new scheme applied for the Norfolk Road, Warwick Road and Surrey Road Conservation Area at some stage in the future.
-Other funding agencies, apart from the HLF, include Historic England, Thanet District Council, Kent County Council and the Homes and Communities Agency (HCA).
+Other funding agencies, apart from the HLF, include English Heritage,

+Thanet District Council, Kent County Council and the Homes and Communities Agency (HCA).